awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

 ## Purpose

-You can develop a web application that tracks and reports on work items by using the following AWS services
+You can develop a web application that tracks and reports on work items by using the following AWS services:

 + Amazon Relational Database Service (Amazon RDS)
 + Amazon Simple Email Service (the AWS SDK for Java SDK version 2 is used to access Amazon SES)